civol/HDLRuby/README.md

   Ruby class constructors, and does not include any validity check of the resulting hardware.
-- HDLRuby cannot be configured for both `HDLRuby::High` and `HDLRuby::Low` at the same time.
+- HDLRuby cannot be configured for both `HDLRuby::High` and `HDLRuby::Low` at the same time (this may change in the future).

 ## HDLRuby::High programming guide

-HDLRuby::High has been designed to bring the high flexibility of the Ruby language to HDL while ensuring the hardware descriptions are always synthesizable.
-In this context, all the abstraction provided by HDLRuby::High is in the way of describing hardware, but not in its execution model, this latter being designed to be RTL by construct.
+HDLRuby::High has been designed to bring the high flexibility of the Ruby language to hardware descriptions while ensuring they remain synthesizable.
+In this context, all the abstractions provided by HDLRuby::High is in the way of describing hardware, but not in its execution model, this latter being RTL by construction.

 The second specificity of HDLRuby::High is that it supports natively all the features of the Ruby language.